The Case of the Mysterious Citations: USE AND MISUSE OF LLMS IN ACADEMIC WRITING

 This distinction matters due to LLMs no longer being a fringe tool.
 Large-scale empirical work has shown that LLMs are already embedded in mainstream scientific writing practices.
 Liang et al.~\cite{liang2025quantifying} analyzed more than one million pre-prints and published articles and found a significant and rapidly increasing presence of LLM-modified text across disciplines with particular double digit adoption numbers in computer science.
 Their results provide clear evidence that generative models are not just experimental aids but are actively reshaping how scientific work is produced.

-Along with this broad adoption, however, a specific and consequential failure mode has begun to surface: the fabrication or corruption of references.
+Along with this broad adoption, however, a specific and consequential failure mode has begun to surface: the fabrication or hallucination of references.
 This pattern mirrors earlier high-profile incident outside of academia, where a legal brief drafted with LLM assistance was submitted containing judicial opinions and citations to cases that did not exist~\cite{weiser2023chatgpt}.
 The error was not stylistic, it produced plausible authority where none existed.

 Comparable cases are now emerging in scientific publishing.
 Investigations of submissions to the 2026 International Conference on Learning Representations (ICLR) reported that 20\% (60 out of 300 papers sampled from 20,000 total submissions), contained at least one AI hallucination~\cite{esau2025gptzero}.
 GPTZero~\cite{tian2026gptzero} ``Hallucination Check'' scan found that 50 peer-reviewed submissions to ICLR contained at least one hallucinated citation that peer reviewers had not flagged.
+More recently, GPTZero found over 100 hallucinated citations in published NeurIPS papers~\cite{shmatko2026hallucinatedcitations}.
 These fake references often include made-up authors, incorrect venues, or entirely invented citations~\cite{martin2025hallucinatedcitations}.
 At the time of writing, however, this citation-verification tool is not publicly available to authors or reviewers.

+While this paper was under review, several arXiv preprints identified hallucinated citations in published papers spanning a range of STEM disciplines~\cite{hallucitation, ghostcite}, highlighting the problem not only across computer science but also within other fields.

 By situating LLM-assisted writing within both its legitimate uses and its emerging issues, we hope to underscore a central tension: generative models can responsibly assist with how academic writing is done, but if they are allowed to invent what they cite, they undermine the very mechanism by which scientific knowledge is validated and extended.